 All of this leads to even larger issues.
 Since Piketty’s research is about, among other things, income inequality, it is easy to see why those with the most wealth generally oppose his ideas.
 But I am not sure that the wealthiest members of society benefit from their opposition to the minimal welfare state in the USA much less the more generous ones in Western Europe and Scandanavia.
 (Which I must add consistently are shown to be the happiest, most prosperous and most peaceful countries.)
 After all the wealthiest members of the society benefit the most from political stability.
 To the extent they undermine it–pay low wages, disenfranchise voters, support violent anti-government anarchists–they may undermine their power.
 The revolutionary ideas they foment may be self-defeating.

 Thus it is probably not in the self-interest of prominent right wing commentators to go on national television and support anarchists who aim assault weapons at the government officials trying to collect money for using public lands.
-After all it is the police and the national guard who ultimately protect those who have wealth and power.
+After all, it is the police, the national guard and the courts who ultimately protect those who have wealth and power.